 Wondering how you might use the impact report produced by the MICS platform?
-Well the platfrom has only just been released and already one project, MONOCLE, has used the impact report from the MICS platform to help write a section of their project deliverable on "evaluation of project impact".
-You can read how they used MICS below.
+Well, the platform has only just been released and one project - MONOCLE - has already used their MICS impact report to help write a section of a project deliverable on "evaluation of project impact".
+You can read how they used MICS below, and maybe this will provide you with some inspiration.

 MICS analysis of project impact in the Citizen Science Sector